 fbpx

-After careful searching and tough decision making, people often forget the final hurdle of getting a new home: Moving Day.
-Just those words alone can strike fear into people’s heart; however, with the help of Paul Benjamin at EZ Storage, we’d like to share a few key tips to keep your moving day under control.
+After careful searching and tough decision-making, people often forget the final hurdle of getting a new home: Moving Day.
+Just those words alone can strike fear into people’s hearts; however, with the help of Paul Benjamin at EZ Storage, we’d like to share a few key tips to keep your moving day under control.

 First, it’s important to acknowledge that successfully moving into your new home or apartment requires more than hiring movers or renting a truck and finding friends to help you in exchange for beer and pizza.
-There are in fact lots of factors that one needs to consider before moving day.
-For instance, it’s important for urban dwellers to remember that moving within Philadelphia presents its own unique challenges.
-Narrow streets, limited parking and heavy pedestrian traffic mean that those who don’t come prepared for every eventuality are in for a bumpy ride.
+There are lots of factors that one needs to consider before moving day.
+For instance, urban dwellers need to remember that moving within Philadelphia presents its unique challenges.
+Narrow streets, limited parking, and heavy pedestrian traffic mean that those who don’t come prepared for every eventuality are in for a bumpy ride.

 Make a Moving Day Game Plan

-Do some basic research before your move: Find out where you can park your truck/car, what the local street traffic patterns and rush hour is like and when your new garbage day is (you’ll have lots to toss out when you’re done).
-Contact the super, landlord, building manager or condo association (of both your current and new homes) to find out how to best execute the move.
+Do some basic research before your move: Find out where you can park your truck/car, what the local street traffic patterns and rush hour are like, and when your new garbage day is (you’ll have lots to toss out when you’re done).
+Contact the super, landlord, building manager, or condo association (of both your current and new homes) to find out how to best execute the move.
 Also, don’t forget about your neighbors: if they have children, consider moving earlier in the day to avoid making noise and starting things off/ending them on the wrong foot.

 Think About Packing and Labeling